The Purpose of a Constitution

 Case Studies: Constitutions in Action

-- The U.S. Supreme Court’s ruling in Brown v.
-Board of Education
+Brown v.
+Board of Education (United States)

-- The South African Constitution and its role in post-apartheid governance
+The South African Constitution and Post-Apartheid Governance

 The Global Perspective